tkoskine/ahven/doc/manual/en/source/api-ahven-results.rst

    function Get_Message (Info : Result_Info) return String;

 Return the message of the result info.
+The message will be something what has been given to the Assert call.

 Get_Long_Message
 ''''''''''''''''